-Pashto singer Ghazala Javed and her father shot dead in Pak
+Pashto singer Ghazala Javed and her father were gunned down by unidentified men in Pakistan's Peshawar city today.

 Well-known Pashto singer Ghazala Javed and her father were shot and killed by unidentified men in Peshawar city of northwest Pakistan, police said today.